commanderx16/x16-docs/Programmer's Reference Guide.md

 The VERA video chip supports resolutions up to 640x480 with up to 256 colors from a palette of 4096, two layers of either a bitmap or tiles, 128 sprites of up to 64x64 pixels in size.
 It can output VGA as well as a 525 line interlaced signal, either as NTSC or as RGB (Amiga-style).

 See [vera-module v0.6.pdf] for the complete reference.
+Please note that the layout of registers is far from finalized.

 ## Sound Programming